Tesla

 Supply Chain

-As is the case for some automotive companies, some of our procured components and systems are sourced from single suppliers.
+As is the case for some OEM companies, some of our procured components and systems are sourced from single suppliers.
 Where multiple sources are available for certain key components, we work to qualify multiple suppliers for them where it is sensible to do so in order to minimize potential production risks due to disruptions in their supply.
 We also mitigate risk by maintaining safety stock for key parts and assemblies and die banks for components with lengthy procurement lead times.

 Governmental Programs, Incentives and Regulations